-Getting our email set up is, of course, a very important step in building and running our web projects.
-I always advocate for separating your essential web services, and using dedicated vendors for each.
+Getting your email set up is, of course, a very important step in building and running your business online.
+I always advocate for separating your business's essential web services, and using dedicated vendors for each.
 And the same holds true for email.
 There are significant drawbacks to simply using free email that comes with your web hosting—issues like spam, unreliability, and security.

-However, if you’re running a very small project, you maybe don’t want to go to the expense of using a dedicated email service like Google G Suite or Microsoft Office 365.
-But you’ll still want site-branded, professional looking email (like
+However, if you're running a smaller business venture, you maybe don't want to go to the expense of using a dedicated email service like Google G Suite or Microsoft Office 365.
+But you'll still want site-branded, professional looking email (like

 Before we get into it, I first want to discuss how all of this is going to work.
-There are some pros and cons to piping your web host’s email through Gmail, so I want to make sure we’re all on the same page and understand exactly what’s going to happen before we go and do it.
-Then, we’ll get into the steps for actually setting this up.
-Rather than having a huge list of steps, I’ve broken the process into three parts, Creating Your Email Address Within Your Web Host, Connecting Your Email Address To Gmail, and finally Connecting To Your Web Host’s SMTP (Sending) Mail Server.
+There are some pros and cons to all of this, so I want to make sure we're all on the same page and understand exactly what's going to happen.
+Then, we'll get into the steps for actually setting this up.
+Rather than having a huge list of steps, I've broken the process into three parts, Creating Your Business Email Address Within Your Web Host, Connecting Your Email Address To Gmail, and finally Connecting To Your Web Host's SMTP (Sending) Mail Server.

 I'll be sure to keep the steps clear and simple.
 I should note too that the steps that I provide below show you how to do this with a web host that uses the cPanel admin interface (this is the case with web hosts like Web Hosting Hub and SiteGround).
 Other web hosts will have a similar set up.

-Once you work your way through this process, you’ll have your free, site-branded email account from your web hosting connected to your Gmail account—and, you’ll be able to send and receive with this emai accountl from directly within Gmail.
+Once you work your way through this process, you'll have your free, site-branded business email account from your web hosting connected to your Gmail account—and, you'll be able to send and receive with this email account from directly within Gmail.